-- FDA acknowledges that a treatment effect on T3 levels and the manifestations of chronic thyrotoxicosis in MCT8-deficiency could provide a basis for marketing approval also in the US. - 30-day, placebo-controlled small, treated patients, to be identified from treatment naïve patients and through our existing named patient program, will be conducted to verify the results on T3 levels seen in previous clinical trials and publications in a randomized controlled setting. - An NDA in the US is targeted to be submitted in mid 2024 under the Fast Track Designation. - A major step towards marketing authorization and increases the likelihood of success for Emcitate and the probability to receive a US Rare Pediatric Disease Priority Review Voucher (PRV).
+- FDA acknowledges that a treatment effect on T3 levels and the manifestations of chronic thyrotoxicosis in MCT8-deficiency could provide a basis for marketing approval also in the US. - A small, 30-day, placebo-controlled study in 16 treated patients, to be identified from treatment naïve patients and through our existing managed access program, will be conducted to verify the results on T3 levels seen in previous clinical trials and publications in a randomized controlled setting. - An NDA in the US is targeted to be submitted in mid 2024 under the Fast Track Designation. - A major step towards marketing authorization and increases the likelihood of success for Emcitate and the probability to receive a US Rare Pediatric Disease Priority Review Voucher (PRV).